cjoakim/azure-cosmosdb/presentations/2_01_cosmosdb_apis.md

 - Compute, Storage, Request Units, Monitoring, etc.
 - But implements several **wire protocols**, one per **API** type
 - **An individual CosmosDB Account is just one of the above APIs** (not all)
+- Edge Case: Gremlin and SQL APIs in a Gremlin account

 ---